microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 This example defines an action called :wopi:action:`edit` that is supported for .docx files.
 The edit action requires the :wopi:req:`locks` and :wopi:req:`update` capabilities.
 To invoke the edit action on a file, you navigate to the URI included in the **urlsrc** attribute.
 Note that you must parse the **urlsrc** value and add some parameters.
-For a full description of this process, see :ref:`Invocation URIs`.
+For a full description of this process, see :ref:`Action URLs`.

 .. _WOPI Actions: